Minneapolis shooting of Alex Pretti could be a backlash for Donald Trump

 Photo: Mark Schiefelbein /AP/TT

-The shooting death of Alex Pretti is hitting hard in an already shaken Minneapolis.
-The shooting is the third in a short time involving the federal immigration agency, ICE, and the second with a fatal outcome.
-The atmosphere is hugely tense, says U.S. expert Dag Blanck.
+The shooting death of Alex Pretti has hit hard in an already shaken Minneapolis.
+The shooting is the third in a short time involving the federal immigration agency, ICE, and the second fatality.
+"To my untrained eye, it looks like an execution," says U.S. expert Jan Hallenberg.

-The protests against ICE have been going on for some time and gained new momentum after Pretti, 37, was shot dead by federal police on Saturday.
+The protests against ICE have been going on for some time and gained new momentum after Pretti, 37, was shot dead by federal agents on Saturday.

-People are very upset, and it is a very tense situation, says Dag Blanck, professor of North American studies at Uppsala University.
+"It's an enormously tense atmosphere," says Dag Blanck, professor of North American studies at Uppsala University.

 Meanwhile, political tensions are heating up.
 Both Minneapolis Mayor Jacob Frey and Minnesota Governor Tim Walz are sharply criticizing ICE's actions.
 Kristi Noem, Secretary of Homeland Security, has claimed at a press conference that Frey and Walz are encouraging violence - and that Pretti was engaging in domestic terrorism.